Certificate of Entitlement | When to buy a car - DirectAsia

 |Cars up to 1,600 cc in engine capacity.
 Your regular family car.|

 |Cars above 1,600 cc in engine capacity.
 This is most often a high powered sports car, or a larger vehicle.|

 As there are only a limited number of COEs to go around at any time, motorists must bid for the right to have one.
-Those who bid sufficiently high (in the appropriate category) will get a COE, while those who bid too low can try again next time.
+Those who bid high enough (in the appropriate category) will get a COE, while those who bid too low will have to try again next time.